-The cracks were spider webbing up her neck and bare limbs now, but she continued to speak, “We were getting retribution.”
+The cracks spider-webbed up her neck and bare limbs, but she continued to speak, “We were getting retribution.”

 “I still am,” Jericho replied.

 The girl’s lips turned upwards for a moment before they dipped downwards again.
 “Against the people who saved us.”
-The cracks were now reaching her eyes, and they resembled tear stains.
+The cracks reached her eyes, and they resembled tear stains.